RatnaSingh007/Enhancing-Insurance-Insights-Comprehensive-Analysis-for-Strategic-Decision-M/README.md

 - **Data:** Contains the dataset provided by #codebasics.
 - **Excel:** Excel files used for data preprocessing and initial analysis.
 - **Power BI:** Power BI reports for interactive visualization.
-- **Canva:** Presentation slides created using Canva for summarizing insights.

 ### How to Use:
 1. Download or clone the repository.